ThembaMtshelwane/crystal-forge-meeting-manager/NOTES.md

 Several key enhancements are planned to improve the system:

-### ✔ Data Isolation

-Ensure users can only view, edit, or delete their own meetings (except Admins).

 ### ✔ Enhanced Scheduling Checks

 Prevent double-booking by querying for conflicting meetings before